top of page

 Neurofeedback Training for Seizure Reduction in Severe, Uncontrolled (Drug-Resistant) Epilepsy

 Traditional treatment options in drug-resistant epilepsy cases may include surgery or neurostimulation devices.
 However, a promising non-invasive approach is emerging: neurofeedback training Epilepsy is a chronic neurological condition characterised by recurrent seizures.
 These can be a one-time event, or happen repeatedly without a trigger.
-While the cause of epilepsy, as well as the localisation of the seizures ( Figure 1 ), may be undetermined, it is linked to abnormal bra
+While the cause of epilepsy, as well as the localisation of the seizures (Figure 1), may be undetermined, it is linked to abnormal brain

 Jun 5, 20245 min read